rocc0/ViewsDB/README.md

 # mtest-v2
 Web app writed on golang and angularjs 2.
-Used:

-Go
-Postgres
-Bleve
-Angular 2
+Used: Go, Postgres, Bleve, Angular 2

-Project is in process
+Project is in process...